 ➢ I have a deep commitment to social impact.
 I believe that businesses must exist to serve a societal purpose beyond the money they earn.
 This is why I devote time to support social enterprises who use business to make the world more inclusive and sustainable.

 ➢ I love learning about new cultures, countries and business opportunities.
-I studied and worked abroad for half of college — first in London and Shanghai with BPE, then in Paris through an exchange at HEC, and finally in Tel Aviv with Birthright Israel Excel.
+I studied and worked abroad for half of my Bachelor's — first in London and Shanghai with BPE, then in Paris through an exchange at HEC, and finally in Tel Aviv with Birthright Israel Excel.

 ➢ I learn by doing and seek out diverse work experiences.
-I worked in the public, private and social sectors across three continents while in college, gleaning unique insights from each opportunity.
+I worked in the public, private and social sectors across three continents during my Bachelor's, gleaning unique insights from each opportunity.

 ➢ I believe that the world's future hinges on the success of the African continent.
-Rapidly growing, urbanizing and developing, I'm passionate about finding ways to ensure this evolution is eco-friendly, and leaves no one behind.
+Rapidly growing, urbanizing and developing, I'm passionate about finding ways to ensure this evolution is eco-friendly and inclusive.

 Five stories about me:

-➢ I interned for NextTier Education, a Chicago-based ed-tech startup, for two summers in high school.
+➢ My first internship was for NextTier Education, a Chicago-based ed-tech startup, for two summers in high school.
 This helped develop an early passion for entrepreneurship and led me to study business at NYU.

 ➢ In 2017, I worked with women in rural Ghana to help launch businesses and drive community development.
 This experience ignited my interest in working within Africa and pursuing social impact opportunities.

 ➢ I studied in Shanghai during Spring 2018.
-Living and studying in China helped me better understand economic development concepts from one of the fastest growing countries.
+Living and studying in China helped me better understand alternative economic development models from one of the fastest growing countries.

 ➢ I interned for my local congressman on Capitol Hill during Summer 2018.
 Working in Washington D.C. reaffirmed my commitment to public service.